sama64/sama64.github.io/content/posts/personal-assistants.md

  how do you think they're gonna justify to their investors subsidizing **_you_** if they don't own the harness you use and you give them scattered usage data?

- I mean, you use their platform so they _do_ have your data when you generate tokens, but you can just switch up to another provider to another SOTA model without a massive impact in your day to day use.
+ I mean, you use their platform so they _do_ have your data when you generate tokens, but you can just switch to another provider that has a SOTA model without a massive impact in your day to day use.

- this is somehting that has been said for a while, but now more than ever it's going to be felt in inference provider's pricing.
+ this is something that has been said for a while, but now more than ever it's going to be felt in inference providers' pricing.

  that $200 subscription for unlimited model use? who knows how long it's going to last.